Airtime Watertime Worldwide Winning Designers Display Their Amazing Wetsuit Designs

 SANTA BARBARA, California, Feb.
 8, 2018. — Seven young designers, winners of the Airtime Watertime 2017 International Floater design contest, recently received a Floater wetsuit crafted from their own amazing design.

-“We had entries from 150 kids from all over the world—in Europe, in Asia, the Pacific Rim,” said Ruth Wishengrad, Director of Operations for Airtime Watertime.
+“We had entries from 150 kids from all over the world—in Europe, in Asia, the Pacific Rim,” said Ruth Wishengrad, Vice President of Airtime Watertime.
 “The contest was very competitive.
 In the end, the seven suits with the highest vote counts were chosen as winners.”

 There were four winners from the United States—Adelina from Goleta, CA; Jenna and Sadie from Santa Barbara, CA; and Sophie from Yuma, AZ— and three winners from Asia and the Pacific—Worth "Little Picasso" from Manila, Philippines; and Linh and Hoàng from Ho Chi Minh City, Vietnam.